section-engineering-education/engineering-education/articles/concepts-and-configuration-of-stp/index.md

 We can break down the commands as shown below:

 - `switch>enable` - It is used to enter privileged mode.
-- `switch#configure terminal` - It is used to enter the global configuration mode.
+- `switch#configure terminal` - It is used to enter the switch management interface.
-- `switch(config)#spanning-tree vlan vlan-id` - we use this command to enable STP on a VLAN. `vlan-id` is used to identify the vlan to enable stp on.
+- `switch(config)#spanning-tree vlan vlan-id` - we use this command to enable the spanning tree protocol on our VLAN. `vlan-id` identifies which of the vlans we need to enable stp on.
 - `switch(config)#end` - It is used to exit the configuration mode.

 When first setting up STP, it's best to find out which of the network's switches will be the root switch.
 Although the network might be able to decide this on its own, the election would simply be a matter of who has the lowest MAC address.

 Each switch starts with a priority of32768; this priority is then combined with the switch's MAC address to form the bridge ID.
-During a root switch election, [the switch with the lowest bridge ID is chosen as the root switch](https://www.ciscopress.com/articles/article.asp?p=1728837).
+The switch with the lowest bridge ID is [selected as the root switch in the process of a root switch election](https://ciscoexam.online/CCNA/200-301/5531).

 #### Step 2 – choosing a root switch
 We use the commands below to determine the root switch: